1. Security Principles

 Take, for example, a castle defending its king.
 The castle has high walls.
 Behind those walls might be a moat, and then another layer of walls.
 Layering multiple simple defensive strategies together can make security stronger.
 However, defense in depth is not foolproof—no amount of walls will stop siege cannons from attacking the castle.
 Also, beware of diminishing returns—if you’ve already built 100 walls, the 101st wall may not add enough additional protection to justify the cost of building it (security is economics).

 Another example of defense in depth is through a composition of detectors.
-Say you had two detectors, \(D_1\) and \(D_2\), which have false positive rates of \(FP_1\) and \(FP_2\) respectively, and false negative rates of \(FN_1\) and \(FN_2\), respectively.
+Say you had two detectors, \(D_1\) and \(D_2\), each of which have some rate of generating false alarms (alerts that are not actually a security compromise) and some rate of missed attacks (security compromises that didn’t trigger any alert).
 One way to use the two detectors would be to have them in parallel, meaning that either detector going off would trigger a response.
-This would increase the false positive rate and decrease the false negative rate.
-On the other hand, we could also have the detectors in series, meaning that both detectors have to alert in order to trigger a response.
-In this case, the false positive rate would decrease while the false negative rate would increase.
+This would increase the false alarm rate and decrease the rate of missed attacks.
+Or, we could also have the detectors in series, meaning that both detectors have to alert in order to trigger a response.
+In this case, the false alarm rate would decrease while the rate of missed attacks would increase.

 1.6.
 Least privilege

-Consider a research building home to a team of scientists as well as other people hired to maintain the building (janitors, IT staff, kitchen staff, etc.) Some rooms with sensitive research data might be only accessible to trusted scientists.
-These rooms should not be accessible to the maintenance staff (e.g. janitors).
+Consider a research building that is home to a team of scientists as well as other people hired to maintain the building (janitors, IT staff, kitchen staff, etc.) Some rooms with sensitive research data might be only accessible to trusted scientists.
+These rooms should not be accessible to the others (e.g., kitchen staff).
 For best security practices, any one party should only have as much privilege as it needs to play its intended role.

 In technical terms, give a program the set of access privileges that it legitimately needs to do its job—but nothing more.
 Try to minimize how much privilege you give each program and system component.